 Student enrollment steadily increased and by 1941, the church could no longer accommodate the classes.
 At this time, concerned parents approached the Vermilion Parish School Board for assistance.
-Land was purchased for the school site in August, 1941.
+The land was purchased for the school site in August 1941.
 The School Board purchased 1.01 acres of land from Phillip Richard for $1,000.

 The perseverance and strength of this staff helped them rise above problems that often accompany a school during its infant years.
 A strong sense of “unity” guided them through many chaotic situations.